Montoneros: Social conservatism

 The moral code of the Montoneros was explicitly based on Catholic social teaching.
-Christian ascetism marked the everyday life of the Montoneros, and the members were to eat frugally and embrace Christian humility.
-Infidelity, defined as having sexual relations with someone other than one's partner, was equated with the crime of "disloyalty", and the Montoneros' code decreed that both parties involved in such an affair would be considered guilty, even if only one of them had a steady partner.
-Commenting on the rule, the guerilla's leader Mario Firmenich stated: "The New Man cannot be irresponsible in his relationship with his partner.
+Christian asceticism marked the organization's everyday life, and members were to eat frugally and embrace Christian humility.
+Infidelity, defined as having sexual relations with someone other than one's partner, was equated with the crime of "disloyalty"; the Montoneros' code decreed that both parties involved in such an affair were considered guilty, even if only one of them had a steady partner.
+Commenting on the rule, the guerrilla leader Mario Firmenich stated:

+The New Man cannot be irresponsible in his relationship with his partner.
 Among us, nobody marries and separates on a whim, just because they feel the urge.
 And we don't tolerate treachery [agachadas], we're very clear on that.
-We deal with traitors by executing them."
-Susanne Meachem writes that the attitude of Montoneros was influenced by machismo, and actions such as infidelity, homosexuality or taking drugs were seen as incompatible with being a 'soldier of Perón'.
+We deal with traitors by executing them.

+Scholar Susanne Meachem wrote that the attitude of Montoneros was influenced by machismo, and actions such as infidelity, homosexuality, and taking drugs were seen as incompatible with being a "soldier of Perón".
+Montoneros described homosexuality as "sexual debauchery", "a threat to internal security", and a sign of "individualistic and liberal" tendencies.

-To reflect the structure of the Justicialist Party, which had a separate Female Peronist Party, the Montoneros had their own female branch – Agrupación Evita, in order "to reach women in the factories, slums, and poor neighbourhoods of Argentina".
-However, Agrupación Evita was not a reflection on gender by Montoneros or encouragement of feminism.
+To reflect the structure of the Justicialist Party, which contained a separate Female Peronist Party, the Montoneros had their own female branch—Agrupación Evita, in order "to reach women in the factories, slums, and poor neighborhoods of Argentina".
+However, Agrupación Evita was not a reflection of gender by Montoneros or an encouragement of feminism.
 Instead, Montoneros "insisted on heterosexuality and motherhood even in situations with the looming threat of imprisonment and an overall air of an uncertain future".
-They proposed a romanticized concept of "a new woman" that would have "children for a new beginning", and expected women to fulfill their revolutionary role through motherhood.
-Meachem argues that the Montoneros' views on women "were as reactionary as those of the ultra-right – a discourse of monogamy, orthodox politics and customs".
-This was a part of the Montoneros' vision of "compulsory heterosexuality, which was in promotion of an ideal revolutionary couple who was both monogamous and heterosexual".
+The organization proposed a romanticized concept of "a new woman" who would have "children for a new beginning", and it expected women to fulfill their revolutionary role through motherhood.
+Meachem argues that the Montoneros' views on women "were as reactionary as those of the ultra-right—a discourse of monogamy, orthodox politics and customs".
+This was part of the Montoneros' vision of "compulsory heterosexuality, which was in promotion of an ideal revolutionary couple who was both monogamous and heterosexual".
+In keeping with Peronist and Catholic ideals, the Montoneros also denounced abortion.
+In the organization, "it was generally understood that if a woman became pregnant, she had the child".
+In addition, Firmenich declared the group's opposition to birth control programs.